biow0lf/my-ruby-rails-and-rspec-style-guide/README.md

 * will_paginate.
 Use kaminari instead.
 * ActiveAdmin.
 If you need admin panel with simple CRUD, it will work.
 If you will need to customize, it will turn your life in hell.
 * swagger-docs.
 Mostly unsupported and use oudated Swagger 1.2 Specification.
 Use swagger-blocks.
+* paperclip.
+Hard to customize behavior for non-trivial situations.

 ## PostgreSQL